northamerican/la-well-pietonne/src/pages/questions-reponses/QATextEn.md

 Noise from entertainment venues, or that from clients of bars and restaurants, are attributes of a vibrant and dynamic city.

-We believe this issue can be addressed by ensuring bars do not let their patrons loiter outside and that existing noise regulations are respected and enforced.
+We believe this issue can be addressed by discouraging bar patrons from loitering outside and that existing noise regulations are respected and enforced.

-We also believe using vehicular traffic as a means to deter itinerants is inappropriate and counterproductive to reducing noise.
+Motor vehicles are [the greatest source of harmful noise pollution](https://globalnews.ca/news/8642892/urban-noise-dangers-health/), which disproportionately affects lower income groups.
+Re-introducing vehicular traffic with the purpose of discouraging the presence of itinerants and people in general is inappropriate and counterproductive to reducing urban noise pollution.

 ## Won't it back up traffic on other streets?

 By making streets and whole areas of our city pleasant and practical to exist in without a car, we will reduce car usage and therefore traffic.
 According to the Case Studies on Transport Policy, implementing car-free zones [are effective in reducing car use by 10-20%](https://theconversation.com/12-best-ways-to-get-cars-out-of-cities-ranked-by-new-research-180642).

 It's up to us and our elected officials to take real action in reducing the number of cars on our roads.
 The more space we provide cars, [the more we induce demand for cars](https://en.wikipedia.org/wiki/Induced_demand).
 The less space we provide to passenger cars, the more we will induce demand for collective and compact forms of transportation over a longer period.
-With temporary summer pedestrianization, this long term incentive does not exist, so the disruption never goes away.
+With temporary summer pedestrianization, there is little incentive to change one's long-term transportation habits, so the disruption never goes away.

 ## Where will people park?

 We believe the loss of street parking is not an unfortunate consequence of pedestrianization but a crucial step to reducing the use and prevalence of automobiles in our city.
-That said, there are an abundance of reserved accessible, and paid parking spots on perpendicular streets, as well as several public and private lots.
+That said, there are an abundance of reserved accessible and paid parking spots on perpendicular streets, as well as several parking lots that are consistently below capacity.

 If you're interested in this topic, we recommend reading the _Conseil régional de l'environnement de Montréal_'s 2023 white book [_Le stationnement à Montréal : 23 propositions pour une mobilité efficace, équitable et écologique_](https://cdn.ca.yapla.com/company/CPYdNZRxWi163lmbLnVjgAqMF/asset/files/Outils/2023-03-02_CRE-Montreal_Livre-blanc-VF_numerique.pdf) that outlines innovative ways we can make efficient use of existing space for vehicles.